mozilla-services/qdo/docs/config.rst

     For example: `qdo.worker:dict_context`

 job_failure
     The :term:`resource specification` for a Python exception handler.
-For example `qdo.worker.log_failure`.
+The default is `qdo.worker:log_failure`, which logs full tracebacks of job failures using `metlog-raven`.
+Another built-in alternative is `qdo.worker:save_failed_message`, which logs in the same way, but also copies the failed message to an error queue for later inspection.

 ca_bundle
     Path to a private certificate used for SSL connections, in addition to all